 - Prop Recycling: The cars Brian races against at the beginning are the same models that won the major races in the first film and they reach the bridge in reverse order of their appearance in the first movie.
 The stunt crew actually reused some of the stunt cars from the original (they were, of course, modified to resemble the cars in the sequel).

-- Throw It In!: To keep the feel of the movie interesting, John Singleton often encouraged the actors to improvise during filming.
+- To keep the feel of the movie interesting, John Singleton often encouraged the actors to improvise during filming.
 Many of the humorous moments on screen are ad-libbed.

 - What Could Have Been: